• Skip to primary navigation

 Eventually, that should settle down.
 As crypto continues to gain acceptance as money, its price movements are likely to become more predictable.
 But even when it does, it’s likely to see big price swings in response to major events, like economic booms and busts, war, political instability, pandemics, and energy/commodity shortages.

-2. Lack of universal acceptance
+2. Lack of Universal Acceptance

 Even though crypto is rapidly gaining acceptance among merchants and individuals, there are still major areas of the economy that don’t recognize it.